Knpranav/Hackzon-2022---Pineapple/README.md

        *  Prequel / Sequal  - Recommends the Seques of a book or Prequel from history of read books.

      This significantly reduces the amount of books he has to carry, because the recommender does the job of exactly pinpointing what kind of the customer would be interested in reading.
-     He spends significantly less time to interact in exchanging books and offering new ones .
+     He spends significantly less time to interact in exchanging books and offering new ones.

    PROBLEM 2 :

       To provide books to people on a given day, he has to navigate himself in an order to cater customers.
       Even though he has the recommended books to provide, the order in which he goes to people could be faulty.
       It may not be the most optimal route.

       Thus we present our 2nd solution to this problem

    SOLUTION 2 :

       Considering him as a Travelling Salseman, we re-arrange the order in which he has to meet people by finding the most optimal route from his location.
 It provides the shortest route possible in the given coordinates of customers.
       He thus travels in the most efficient way possible spending less time travelling without re-counting distance.

                               -                             -                              -                                  -